ebi-webcomponents/nightingale/packages/protvista-track/README.md

 ```
 -YYY--YYY-
 ```
-Finally a feature now can be discontinuos, to repesent this in our data we use `fragments`:
+Finally a feature can also be discontinuous, to repesent this in our data we use `fragments`:
 ```javascript
 {
     accession: 'Z',